Blacklotus88888/CodeJam14-CloseAI/README.md

 3. Real-time **inventory synchronization** for accuracy.
 4. **Multi-language support** to cater to a global audience.
 5. Possaible migration to the langGraph framework to intergrate agentic workload to out application.
-6. implement interface for users to upgrade car inventory list and retain the reteivor when needed with a click o a button
+6. Implement interface for users to upgrade car inventory list.

 ---